IT2810/it2810-webutvikling-h18-prosjekt-3-42/README.md

 ## Testing
 ### Jest
 Jest was used to unit test important functionality in our code.
 Elements in the app that change appearance or content based on props (specifically components relating to the todos) were tested with snapshots, functions such as mathematical functions (haversine and toRadians) as well as our sorting functions were tested to check that they produced the desired output, and state.
-If we had more time we would have written tests for all of the components, but alas.
+We encountered some problems when testing components which contained components from reac-native-paper.
+This meant that we couldn't implement all of the tests we wanted.
+For example more testing of HomeScreen.

 ```
 PASS  __tests__/functions.test.js